fsrinehart/frinehart.github.io/enhancementtwo.md

 ## Enhancement One
 ### Software Design and Engineering

 The artifact is called ZooAuth, which is short for Zoo Authentication.
-This application was created in IT-145: Foundation in Application Development during [INSERT COURSE DATE].
+This application was created in IT-145: Foundation in Application Development during 19EW1.
 The purpose of this artifact is to allowed users to gain into the zoo authentication system.
 This includes the user inputting their credentials to access it.
 The application allows zoo employees to input, update, and delete their information in the system.

 The artifact, ZooAuth was created to demonstrate my abilities to write algorithm and data structure in Java.
 I want to demonstrate my abilities to improve data structure and algorithm by using my skills.
 This includes using my skills to re-engineer the data structure and algorithm to do a specific task.
 The specific component includes mastering in arrays, list, binary tree, and has tables.
 These skills will allow me to showcase my skills expand an application, such as ZooAuth and make it more efficient.